frto027/HeartBeatLanClientBSQuest/README.md

 Currently, there are 4 data sources can be used for this mod.
 Brief Introduction:

 - HypeRate, you need install their app somewhere to get the heart rate and send it to game.
 Internet required.
-- Pulsoid, same as HypeRate, but compat with difference heart device maybe...
+- ~~Pulsoid, same as HypeRate, but compat with difference heart device maybe...~~ Not avaliable yet, maybe next version...
 - Bluletooth, pair your heart device with your quest directly. maybe less compatable.
 - OSC, receive the heart data from `OSC protocol`.